yagrawl/scribbles/content/blog/2017-09-01-trip-to-peru/index.md

 taxi.
 The driver asked me when I was going to come back and I told him that my train reached Cuzco sometime in the evening without giving him an exact time.
 He told me to keep his number and call him when I get back.
-I didn't save that number cause well I would just book an Uber when I got back.
+I didn't save that number cause well why won't I find an Uber?

 The train ride was really nice and relaxing.
 It was beautiful and when I reached the town I quickly ate something and passed out at the hostel.
 The next